 What is Video Production?

-Video production is the process of creating video content for various commercial, marketing or entertainment purposes.
+Video production is the process of creating video content for various commercial, marketing, or entertainment purposes.
 Video production can include the creation of videos for broadcast on TV or the Internet, or for use in business presentations or educational materials.
 Based on your objectives and business goals, you can choose the type of video you want to create.
 Let’s take a quick look at the different types of video production.

 - Scripted video production: A pre-written script will be read out by the narrator during video production.
-This type of video is best for product demos, product reviews, tutorials, explainer videos and marketing content.
+This type of video is best for product demos, product reviews, tutorials, explainer videos, and marketing content.

 - Live video production: This type of video production is like a live feed.
 You will be able to see the person speaking and the surroundings as they speak to you.
 This is ideal for events, conferences, and podcasts.